Facts about Florida for each letter of the alphabet.

 Forida has many ART galleries.
 The Cummer Gallery of Art in Jacksonville displays work dating back to 400 B.C.
 Miami's Art Deco district has the biggest collection of Art Deco-style buildings in the world and is a National Register Historic District.
 Lake Placid is known as the town of murals.
 The state has a variety of architecture.
 The state has an Artists Hall of Fame.

 Florida has hundreds of species of BIRDS, and most of them are native to the state.
 The State Bird is the Mockingbird.
-Birdwatching is popular in Floria and there are Birding Hotsposts and birding events.
+Birdwatching is popular in Florida and there are Birding Hotsposts, birding events, and Birding Trails.
 The Great Florida Birding Trail is a 2,000 mile long collection of more than 400 locations in the state.
 The pelican is the most popular bird and the state has a large population of bald eagles.
 The wetlands are home to resident waterfowl.
 The Darling National Wildlife Refuge on Sanibel Island is home to 200 types of birds.
 Bird Emergency Aid and Kare Sanctuary in Jacksonville cares for injured wild birds.
 Suncoast Bird Sanctuary protects seabirds.
 Parrot Jungle Island has more than 1,000 birds and offers educational programs.

 Florida has thousands of BRIDGES.
 There are many Covered Bridges and 4 Suspension Bridges.
 There are 42 bridges connecting more than 100 islands in the Florida Keyes and 3 are historic sites.
+Seven Mile Bridge connects Knight's Key in the Middle Keys to Little Duck Key in the Lower Keys.
 The Sunshine Skyway Bridge is popular for filming automobile commercials.
 The Historic Bridge Foundation was successful in saving the Bridge of Lions.
+Some bridges are on the National Register of Historic Places in Florida.

 Florida has several Scenic BYWAYS.
 Long stretches of beaches are on the drive along the eastern coast of the state.
+The Keys Scenic Highway is considered one of the best road trips in Florida.
 The state has a variety of trails including Birding Trails and celebrates National Trails Day.
 The Little Manatee River Hiking Trail has diversity, scenery, and botanical wonders.
 The Gainesville-Hawthorne State Trail is part of the rails to trails program in the state.
 The Florida Mural Trail includes towns that have painted their histories on the facades of local buildings.
 The state has many Roadside Attractions.

 Tallahassee is the CAPITAL of Florida.
 The name is a Muskogean Indian word often translated as "old fields" or "old town", and it likely stems from the Creek (later called Seminole) Indians.
 The capitol building is one of only 4 states capitols that are skyscrapers.
 The old and new capitol buildings stand side by side.
 St. Augustine is the oldest city in the United States.
 Orlando is called the Theme Park Capital of the World.
 Islamorado is known as the Sports Fishing Capital of the World.
 Key Largo is know as the Dive Capital of the World.
 Plant City is known as the Winter Strawberry Capital of the world.
 Venice is known as the Sharks Tooth Capital of the world, and there is a Sharks Tooth Festival.
 Haines City is known as the Heart of Florida.
 The Florida State Play, "Cross and Sword", tells the story of the Spanish colonization of this city.